 - Compressors and condenser coils work together.

-- Compressors and condensers problems can effect one or the other component and need to fixed.
+- Compressors and condensers problems can affect one or the other component and need to be repaired.

 - There are two types of air conditioner systems: The split systems and the package unit.